WDI-SEA/notes/04-databases/sql-advanced/readme.md

 (6 rows)
 ```

-And the order table looks like this:
+And the orders table looks like this:

 ```
  id | order_num | amount | customer_id